Graduate Employees' Organization

 The members of GEO are committed to the principles of participatory democracy.
 Their objectives are 1) Organizing, 2) Collective Representation and Bargaining, 3) Education, 4) Community, and 5) Cooperation and Social Justice.

-Since 1995, GEO has ratified five employment contracts with the administration at UIUC, with the fifth contract active over 2017–2022.
+Since 1995, GEO has ratified six employment contracts with the administration at UIUC, with the sixth contract active over 2022–2026.

 Organizational structure

 GEO is a recognized union affiliated with the Illinois Federation of Teachers (IFT), the American Federation of Teachers (AFT), and the AFL–CIO.
 The union is organized broadly into two groups: the Coordinating Committee (CC) and the Stewards' Council (SC).
 The CC is elected by the GEO membership every spring.